-(Main reference: Part II of Act: clauses 95 to 100 of the Draft Bill)
+(Main reference: Part II of Act: clauses 100 to 105)

 Some Bargaining Councils have not deducted PAYE from a large number of members for holiday, sick leave and end of the year payments or have not been paying income tax in respect of the growth/returns generated from their financial investments.
 The Bargaining Councils' non-compliance with tax legislation potentially extends back a number of decades.
 Based on the consultation process with the Department of Labour, most of these Bargaining Councils would be at risk of closure or would suffer severe financial distress if high penalties and interests are imposed for non-compliance.
 Given the unique circumstances of this case, the 2017 Draft TLAB proposes the following relief for Bargaining Councils: